2010 Slovak political reform referendum

-A referendum on political reform was held in Slovakia on 18 September 2010, following a successful petition started as a civil activity along with foundation of the Freedom and Solidarity (SaS).
-The referendum failed to meet the turnout threshold required under the Constitution of Slovakia, with only 22.8% of the electorate voting: far below the 50% required.
-Large majorities voted in favour of all six proposals, with between 70% and 95% supporting each proposal.
+A referendum on political reform was held in Slovakia on 18 September 2010, following a successful petition started as a civil activity along with the foundation of freedom and solidarity (sas). the referendum failed to meet the turnout threshold required under the constitution of slovakia, with only 22.8% of the electorate voting—far below the 50% required. large majorities voted in favour of all six proposals, with between 70% and 95% supporting each proposal.

 Background

 The referendum was the initiative of SaS's leaders, who had promoted the campaign as "Referendum 2009".
 Its organizers aimed to hold the referendum at the same time as the first election SaS was contesting, the June 2009 European parliament election.
 A second target period was late May, during municipal elections in Slovakia.
 However, the referendum was ultimately held the following year.

 Referendum

 Then Slovak president Ivan Gašparovič set the date for the referendum after SaS collected 401,126 signatures for it, 386,000 of which were found to be valid.
 The referendum asked six questions: